Just who is that jolly old man with the cherry red suit and fluffy white beard?

 We’ve been watching A LOT of this movie in the last couple of weeks…

-But I also believe that God gets glory in our Happy Buddy’s joy and wonderment on Christmas – as long as they have a healthy awareness of Who it’s really all about.
+But I also believe that God gets glory in our children’s joy and wonderment on Christmas – as long as they have a healthy awareness of Who it’s really all about.

-Because if Saint Nicholas can help me point the Happy Buddy to Jesus, then I am okay with that!
+Because if Saint Nicholas can help me point my kids to Jesus, then I am okay with that!

-AND the Happy Buddy and I will probably sprinkle Magic Reindeer Food on our lawn and leave out cookies and milk because it’s just plain fun.
+AND my boys and I will probably sprinkle Magic Reindeer Food on our lawn and leave out cookies and milk because it’s just plain fun.

-But ultimately, the focus in our Happy Home is Jesus.
+But ultimately, the focus in our home is Jesus.

 So, whether you choose to celebrate Santa in your Happy Home or not, the best gift we can give our Happy Buddies is the gift of knowing and understanding the value of giving this Christmas.